Peterkn2001/ATtiny-Programmer/README.md

 In my experience, only the original Arduino Nano will work with this hardware and the sketch below.
 The Nano Pro Micro doesn't work.

 ### Sketch for the Nano
-The Nano needs to be flashed with ths sketch (written by Randall Bohn)...
+The Nano needs to be flashed with this sketch (written by Randall Bohn)...

 https://github.com/Peterkn2001/ATtiny-Programmer/blob/main/ArduinoISP/ArduinoISP.ino